mvolkmann/blog/src/htmx.md

 export default app;
 ```

-In the first client approach, the Alpine directives
+In the first client approach, Alpine is used to hold the value of `count`.
+Every time `count` changes, the `hx-get` attribute is updated
-`x-effect` and `x-bind` (with shorthand syntax `:`) are used.
+because it uses `x-bind` (with the shorthand syntax `:`).
+However, htmx won't recognize the change
+until the `button` element is processed again.
-The JavaScript code that is the value of the `x-effect` directive
+The `x-effect` directive specifies JavaScript code
-is reevaluated every time any Alpine variable it uses changes.
+that is executed every time any Alpine variable it uses changes.
-When the value of the Alpine variable `count` changes,
-the `hx-process` function is called to re-process the current element.
+So when `count` changes, the `htmx.process` function is called
-The syntax `:hx-get` means that the value will be recomputed
-every time the element is processed.
+to re-process the current element which is the `button`.
+When the button is clicked, a GET request is sent using the updated URL path.

 ```js
 <html>